linuxserver/docker-unifi-controller/README.md

 `mongo --eval 'db.getSiblingDB("MONGO_DBNAME_stat").createUser({user: "MONGO_USER", pwd: "MONGO_PASS", roles: [{role: "readWrite", db: "MONGO_DBNAME_stat"}]})'`

 Being sure to replace the placeholders with the same values you supplied to the Unifi container.
+It is assumed if you are choosing to use this image tag then you have a good understanding of mongodb and how to manage external database configuration for Unifi Controller.

 ### Strict reverse proxies